Diagnosis

 Researchers are studying many potential new treatments for epilepsy, including:

-- Continuous stimulation of the seizure onset zone (subthreshold stimulation).
-Subthreshold stimulation — continuous stimulation to an area of your brain below a level that's physically noticeable — appears to improve seizure outcomes and quality of life for some people with seizures.
+Continuous stimulation of the seizure onset zone, known as subthreshold stimulation.
+Subthreshold stimulation is continuous stimulation to an area of the brain below a level that's physically noticeable.
+This type of therapy appears to improve seizure outcomes and quality of life for some people with seizures.
 Subthreshold stimulation helps stop a seizure before it happens.
-This treatment approach may work in people who have seizures that start in an area of the brain that can't be removed because it would affect speech and motor functions (eloquent area).
-Or it might benefit people whose seizure characteristics mean their chances of successful treatment with responsive neurostimulation are low.

 - Minimally invasive surgery.
-New minimally invasive surgical techniques, such as MRI-guided focused ultrasound, show promise at treating seizures with fewer risks than traditional open-brain surgery for epilepsy.
+New minimally invasive surgical techniques, such as MRI-guided focused ultrasound, show promise for treating seizures.
+These surgeries have fewer risks than traditional open-brain surgery for epilepsy.

 - Transcranial magnetic stimulation (TMS).
 TMS applies focused magnetic fields on areas of the brain where seizures occur to treat seizures without the need for surgery.
-It may be used for patients whose seizures occur close to the surface of the brain and are not candidates for surgery.
+It may be used for patients whose seizures occur close to the surface of the brain and can't be treated with surgery.

 You see, an epileptic seizure is an abnormal electrical disturbance of the brain.
 The device is implanted under the skin, and four electrodes are attached to the outer layers of your brain.
 The device monitors brain waves, and when it senses abnormal electrical activity it fires electrical stimulation and stops the seizures.